 Prison Security Level

-MCC New York is located in downtown Manhattan, adjacent to Foley Square and across the street from the U.S. District Court for the Southern District of New York.
+MCC New York is located in downtown Manhattan, adjacent to Foley Square and across the street from the federal courthouse.

 BOP Institution Code